 Today was the perfect for crafting!
 Better late than never, but the weather outside is frightful and the fire is so delightful!
-And, if you’ve no place to go then get busy on your Cricut Maker!
-Today I actually got two projects done.
-I used removal vinyl to create a cute Valentine Candy Jar and iron-on vinyl to create this Be Still My Heart Valentine t-shirt made with Cricut Maker.
+And, if you’ve no place to go then get busy on crafting!
+How cute is this Be Still My Heart Valentine t-shirt!?

 I am joining five talented bloggers who all seasoned Cricut creators!
 The links to their projects are below!
 I am definitely the new kid on the block, but I am actually happy to be sharing projects from a beginners point of view!

 And, this is a very easy Valentine Cricut Maker project that you can create in under 30 minutes.
 In fact, I didn’t plan on participating in this group but last evening my daughter decided she wanted me to make her a Valentine t-shirt.

 - plain t-shirt

 - Cricut Everday Iron On Vinyl in colour of your choice (we used pink)

 - Cricut Easy Press, or an iron

 - weeding tool